svvsdIC/Poseidon-DataScience/Sensor_Package_Scripts/i2cClient/README.md

 used by the i2c controller, and makes it available to a caller via the "extern uint8_t twi_TWAR;" variable.
 Thus it is available to the i2cClient.ino function registered with the Wire.onrequest method.

+It has been setup to respond to i2c addresses of several ATLAS Sensors, with simulated values when asked to return sensor values.